ShopRunner/octopod/notebooks/synthetic_data/README.md

 # Synthetic Data tutorial

-This tutorial demonstrates training Tonks models on a set of generated color swatches.
+This tutorial demonstrates training Octopod models on a set of generated color swatches.
 This is meant to be an easy fast demo of the library's capabilities that can be run on a CPU.

 ## Dataset
 For this tutorial, we develop synthetic image and text data for two tasks: